SamuelHaefner/RiskAversionInShareAuctions/Readme.md

  ```maxiter``` -- maximum number of fixed point iterations
  ```tolerance``` -- tolerance level (used in iteration)
  #### Return value
-A list of dataframes, [vlb,vub], where vub is the upper bound and vlb is the lower bound.
+A list of dataframes, [vlb,vub], where vub is the data frame containing the upper bound and vlb is the data frame containing lower bound.

 -----